Pratham-mehta/DriverDrowsiness_DL/README.md

 ●TensorFlow: Tensorflow is a free and open-source library, developed by the Google Brain team for machine learning and artificial intelligence.
 Tensorflow has a particular focus on the training and inference of deep neural networks.

 ●Keras: Keras is an open-source software library and it provides a Python interface for artificial neural networks.
 Keras is more user-friendly because it is an inbuilt python library.

+# Datasets

+The first dataset used is the YawDD Video dataset, which contains videos recorded by a camera mounted on a car dashboard.
+The dataset consists of male and female drivers with some wearing glasses and others without.
+The second dataset used is the Closed Eyes in the Wild (CEW) dataset.
+This dataset contains 2423 subjects, with 1192 people having closed eyes and 1231 people with open eyes.
+Images of open eyes were taken from the Labeled Face in the Wild dataset.